Ergonomic Chairs

 Seat depth adjustment

-The seat pan should have 2–3″ of fore-aft adjustment.
-Without it, shorter users sit with pressure behind the knees, and taller users can’t use the backrest properly.
+The seat pan should offer 2–3″ of fore-aft travel.
+Without it, shorter users get pressure behind the knees and taller users can’t use the backrest properly.

 Worth Knowing